There will be two $1000 and two $500 scholarships awarded. Instrumentalists and vocalists are welcome to apply.

 - Judgments are made on the totality of the submission, the ability demonstrated on the candidate recordings, the accompanying personal letter and reference.
 Recordings are judged “blind.”
 The only identification on recordings sent to the judges is a code number.
 No student or school names will be submitted to the judges.

-- The judges are professional musicians, educators and industry leaders.
-The 2022 judges will be: Don Braden, Ted Chubb, Jason Olaine, Mariel Bildsten, and select NJJS board members.
+The judges are professional musicians, educators and industry leaders.
+The2023 judges are: Don Braden, Ted Chubb, Jason Olaine, Mariel Bildsten, and select NJJS board members.

 - Applicants will be notified via email when complete entry is received.